m-toman/tacorn/README.md

 ## Training

-At the moment, install.sh grabs pre-trained models from the LJ dataset (https://keithito.com/LJ-Speech-Dataset/), so you don't necessarily have to do this step.
+install.sh grabs pre-trained models from the LJ dataset (https://keithito.com/LJ-Speech-Dataset/), so you don't necessarily have to do this step.
-Next iterations of this repository will give the option to download a pre-trained model or start from scratch.
-Also, the training process will be controlled by ./train.py instead of manually calling Tacotron and WaveRNN training scripts

 To continue training on the LJ dataset, or start from scratch:
 ```